Natu Tuatagaloa: Professional life

 Tuatagaloa spent six years playing professional football in the NFL.
-As a defensive lineman, Tuatagaloa was drafted 138th overall in the fifth round of the 1989 NFL Draft.
+As a defensive lineman, Tuatagaloa was selected 138th overall in the fifth round of the 1989 NFL draft.
 He played for the 1989, 1990, and 1991 Cincinnati Bengals under head coach Sam Wyche.
 Tuatagaloa played for the 1992 and 1993 Seattle Seahawks with coach Tom Flores.
 Tuatagaloa, in his fifth season, made seven tackles, two sacks and intercepted a pass in exhibition games.
 Tuatagaloa played for both the New Orleans Saints and Houston Oilers in 1995 under head coaches Jim Mora and Jeff Fisher.
 He was a plaintiff in a lawsuit filed against the NFL in regarded to the NFL's Plan B free agency rules.

 Upon returning to San Rafael in 1996, Tuatagaloa joined IDEX Global Services, Inc. to develop the California Telecommunications Services Division.
 During his eight-year career at IDEX, Tuatagaloa was involved with all facets of the business and quickly rose through the ranks to ultimately become the President of the Western Region in 2004.

 Currently, Tuatagaloa is a Principal at a "Facilities and Technology Infrastructure" company.

 Tuatagaloa was elected to the San Rafael City School Board in November 2001 with 31.39% and is currently serving a fourth term as trustee.
 He has also been the Board President and Vice-President during his terms as Trustee.

 Member of the San Rafael Rotary Club #409 in District 5150.
 He was inducted into the Marin County Athletic Hall of Fame in November 2004.
 He is also a member of the Board of Directors for the Marin Athletic Foundation.